core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### KUDOS States {#ssec-states}

-A peer performs a KUDOS execution according to the state machine specified in {{ssec-state-machine}}, where the following states are considered.
+A peer performs a KUDOS execution according to the state machine specified in {{ssec-state-machine}} and illustrated as a figure in {{kudos-state-machine-figure}}, where the following states are considered.

 The peer can be in three possible states: IDLE, BUSY, and PENDING.